 Developing a sense of respect for your brand is more essential than any other aspect of online reputation.
 If needed, one should go the extra mile for it!

 - Be Exceptionally Transparent

-We’d suggest not covering up negative reviews (but eliminate) or they turn out as a bigger crisis in the future.
+We’d suggest not covering up negative reviews (but eliminating), or they turn out as a more significant crisis in the future.